Session Equipment at the IMC

 Booking Audio-Visual Equipment

 All session rooms at the IMC come with a PC/laptop and data projector as standard.
-If a data projector and PC/laptop is all that you require, you can leave the equipment field blank when submitting your proposal.
+If you only need a data projector and computer, you can leave the equipment field blank when submitting your proposal.
 All computers are USB flash drive compatible, run on Windows, and have Microsoft Office software installed (currently Office 2013).
 If you have any concerns regarding compatibility of files or software that you would like to use during your session, please contact IMC administration.

 Booking Equipment Online